 It can be difficult to stand out from competitors in a field where everyone offers similar services and results.
 Thriving in a crowded field of providers comes down to effectively making the case that not all are created equal.

 With that in mind, here are six tips that can be used to help MSPs stand out from the competition:

 Offer personalized services that cater to each particular client

-Providing excellent customer service and personalized experiences are one clear way to win over new clients and create loyal customers.
-It is up to managed service providers to demonstrate that they understand the unique challenges of each client and offer truly individualized solutions and services.
-The more a company is willing to make sure that any and all needs are immediately addressed, the more likely a client is to feel valued.
+Providing excellent customer service and personalized experiences is one clear way to win over new clients and create loyal customers.
+Demonstrate that you understand the unique challenges of clients and offer individualized solutions and services.
+The more a company is willing to make sure that needs are immediately addressed, the more likely a client is to feel valued.

 One way to ensure that projects get off to a strong start and establish clear lines of communication is to provide a project requirements worksheet.
-This simple tool takes just a few moments to fill out, but it sends a signal to clients that the MSP has an organized approach to assessing problems and developing custom solutions.
+This simple tool takes just a few moments to fill out.
+It shows the MSP has an organized approach to assessing problems and developing custom solutions.
 It also demonstrates that the company is committed to providing results-driven services that go beyond one-size-fits-all.

 Include comprehensive services

 Instead of providing one component of a complex system, companies should expand their services.
 This allows their clients to rely on one company for all their needs.

 For example, if a company specializes in digital signage solutions, they provide the hardware.
 But they could also offer the necessary digital signage software platform, installation, and content creation services.